-All weights are computed separately by country and in countries with so called vignette samples (Sweden, Belgium, Spain, France, Germany, Greece, Italy, and the Netherlands) each weight exists in three variants:
+In countries with so called vignette samples (Sweden, Belgium, Spain, France, Germany, Greece, Italy, and the Netherlands) each weight exists in three variants:

 - for the main sample,

 - for the vignette sample and

-- for the two samples combined (overall sample).
+- for the two samples combined.

 The variable samptype indicates to which sample a household belongs.
 In Sweden there is also a sample supplementary to the main sample.
 It was treated as part of the main sample.